 Domestication has been used to alter Huskies’ temperament and mindset so that they can coexist with humans without an issue.
 As domesticated animals, Huskies love human company and need it to thrive in life.

-On the other hand, wolves don’t want anything to do with humans and live well away from humans, making their habitats far away from human life.
+On the other hand, wolves don’t want anything to do with humans and live (see our article Are There Wolves In Kentucky) well away from humans, making their habitats far away from human life.

 Huskies are also dependent on humans to live, with them requiring food, water, and shelter from their human owners.
 However, wolves are much more mature and leave their family at the young age of two, either to make it on their own or join another pack.